aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/howto/_index.en.md

 {{% notice note %}}
 SAM Pipelines is a feature which bootstraps CI/CD pipelines for the listed providers.
 This saves saves you the work of setting them up from scratch.
 However, you can use SAM as a deployment tool with _any_ CI/CD provider.
-You use the `sam build` and `sam deploy` commands to build and deploy SAM applications regardless of your CI/CD toolset.
-Furthermore, the configurations SAM Pipelines creates are a convienence to get you started quickly.
+You use various `sam` commands to build and deploy SAM applications regardless of your CI/CD toolset.
+Furthermore, the configurations SAM Pipelines creates are a convienence to get you started.
 You are free to edit these CI/CD configuration files after SAM creates them.
 {{% /notice %}}

 SAM Pipelines creates appropriate configuration files for your CI/CD provider of choice.
-For exampoe, when using
+For example, when using
 GitHub Actions SAM will synthesize a `.github/workflows/pipeline.yaml` file.
 This file defines your CI/CD pipeline using GitHub Actions.
 In this workshop we will be using AWS CodePipeline.
 As you will soon see, SAM creates multiple files, one of which is a CloudFormation template named